johanzi/GOMAP_maize_B73_NAM5/README.md

 493310 maize_B73_NAM5.aggregate.GO_gene.gaf
 ```

 Note the difference, with 846,030 annotations when considering protein isoforms, and 493,310 when collapsed at the gene level.
-If different protein isoforms of a same gene have different GO terms, the information is kept at the gene level so this way is OK for most people I think.
+If different protein isoforms of a same gene have different GO terms, the information is kept at the gene level.
+Also, these output files being too big to upload in GitHub (maize_B73_NAM5.aggregate.gaf = 100 Mb, maize_B73_NAM5.aggregate.GO_gene.gaf=92.6Mb), I provided a more compact R object containing a dataframe with the geneID and their corresponding GO IDs (TERM2GENE.rds, 1.48 Mb, see below).
+I can provide the raw text files upon request if needed.

 # GO term enrichment analysis